• Skip to primary navigation

 Oh, so many delicious ways!
 You can serve it as it is with potatoes, bread dumplings, or potato dumplings.
 If serving as a main dish, you might make the dish with more bacon.

 Or as a side dish for a multitude of meaty main dishes, preferably dishes made with pork, pork and sauerkraut are a match made in heaven!
-Try it with the Crispy Pork Hocks mentioned above, with Baked Pork Chops and Potatoes, with Baked Schnitzel, Pork Chops in Milk Marinade, or with Romanian Meatballs.
+Try it with Baked Pork Chops and Potatoes, with Baked Schnitzel, Pork Chops in Milk Marinade, or with Romanian Meatballs.

 Try it with Brats in the Oven, Brats on the Stove, or Brats in the Air Fryer.
 Or check out this post showing you How to Cook Frozen Sausages.
 Any of the sausages mentioned there are delicious when served with kraut.